androlo/comparison_framework/README.md

 *Why do composite units arise?*

-…the framework provides clear, rigorous, and surprisingly simple answers grounded in elementary mathematics.
+…the framework provides clear, rigorous, and simple answers grounded in elementary mathematics.

 ### Core ideas